LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/memshad_mannambeth/kubernetes-beginner/kubernetes-notes.md

   - `port`: port on the service itself.
   - `NodePort`: port on the Node itself which we use to access the web server externally.
 NodePorts can only be in a valid range from 30000 to 32767.
 Users will connect to the POD via the Node's IP address and the NodePort. `http://<NodeIP>:<NodePort>`
 - The `selector` for NodePort must be the same as `label` for POD because there could be many POD with the same port and the service does not know which POD to forward requests to.
 Need a selector and label to identify the correct POD.
 - When we have multiple similar PODs running the application, the NodePort service also acts as a built-in load balancer to distribute load across different PODs and it identifies the correct port by selector and label.
-The NodePort Server spans scross all nodes in the cluster and maps the targetPort to the same NodePort on all the ndoes in the cluster.
+The NodePort Server spans scross all nodes in the cluster and maps the targetPort to the same NodePort on all the nodes in the cluster.
 - The primary purpose of a Service object in Kubernetes, including a NodePort, is to provide a stable IP address and DNS name for accessing a set of Pods, regardless of where they are running within the cluster. - This abstraction decouples the client from the actual Pod IPs.

 ## ClusterIP (Kubernetes Service)